Home/ Blog/ Preventive Care/

 • Babies younger than 1 year, since they are too young to be vaccinated

-• People who were born after 1957 and were vaccinated before 1968
+• People who were born in 1957 or later, and were vaccinated before 1968

 How long do symptoms last?